streambim/ember-service-worker-index/README.md

     'esw-index': {
       // Where the location of your index file is at, defaults to `index.html`
       location: 'app-shell.html',

+      // time in milliseconds that fetching index.html from network may take before the cached version is served
+      requestTimeout: 500,

       // Bypass esw-index and don't serve cached index file for matching URLs
       excludeScope: [/\/non-ember-app(\/.*)?$/, /\/another-app(\/.*)?$/],